MicrosoftDocs/azure-aks-docs/articles/aks/mongodb-overview.md

 ## MongoDB solution overview

-We will explain the challenges of applying Azure availability zones correctly when running a MongoDB cluster on AKS.
-We propose a solution and we make some considerations on how to run MongoDB on AKS.
+We will explain how to run MongoDB on AKS with high availability

 ### Deployment Strategy